 One of the quickest ways to teach your dog not to come to you is to call him to punish him or do something the dog perceives as unpleasant.
 Most dogs consider being given a bath or a pill unpleasant.
 When he needs either, go and get him instead of calling him to you.
 Another example of teaching your dog not to come is to take him for a run in the park and call him to you when it's time to go home.
 Repeating this sequence several times, teaches the dog "the party is over!"
 Soon, he may become reluctant to return to you when called because he is not ready to end the fun.
 You can prevent this kind of unintentional training by calling him to you several times during his outing, sometimes giving him a treat, sometimes just a pat on the head.
 Then let him romp again.

-- Step 1: inside the house, with your dog on a six-foot leash, you and your partner sit on the floor or ground, six feet apart, facing each other.
+Inside the house, with your dog on a six-foot leash, you and your partner sit on the floor or ground, six feet apart, facing each other.
 Your partner gently hangs on to the dog, you hold the end of the leash.
 Call your dog by saying "name, come," and use the leash to guide him to you.
 Put your hand through his collar, give him a treat, pet and praise him enthusiastically.
 Now you hold the dog and pass the leash to your partner who says "name, come," guides the dog in, puts his hand through the collar, gives him a treat, and praises the dog.
-Goal: repeat until your dog responds to being called on his own and no longer needs to be guided in with leash.
+Repeat until your dog responds to being called on his own and no longer needs to be guided in with leash.

-- Step 2: repeat Step 1 with your dog off leash.
-Goal: gradually increase distance between you and your partner to 12 feet.
+Repeat Step 1 with your dog off leash.
+Gradually increase distance between you and your partner to 12 feet.

-- Step 3: have your partner hold your dog (off leash) while you hide from him (go into another room), then call your dog.
+Have your partner hold your dog (off leash) while you hide from him (go into another room), then call your dog.
 When he finds you, put your hand through the collar, give him a treat, and praise him.
 If he can't find you, go to him, take him by the collar and bring him to the spot where you called.
 Reward and praise.
 Now have your partner hide and then call him.
-Goal: Repeat until the dog doesn't hesitate in finding you or your partner in any room of the house.
+Repeat until the dog doesn't hesitate in finding you or your partner in any room of the house.

 Take your dog outside to a confined area, such as a fenced yard, tennis court, park or schoolyard and repeat Steps 1, 2 and 3.